nctville/se_project_express/README.md

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

 test push

+#### Project purposes

+Technologies and Techniques Used
+Backend: Node.js, Express.js
+Database: MongoDB (or any other database used)
+Error Handling: Custom error handling middleware
+Validation: Input validation using validator library

+Backend:
+The backend of the project is built using Node.js and Express.js.
+Express.js is used to create RESTful APIs for handling various functionalities of the application, such as user authentication, data manipulation, and routing.